 Prince Albert II announced in his 2009 New Year Speech that he had ended plans due to the economic climate at the time.

-Prince Albert II firmly restarted the land reclamation programme in mid-2010.
+In mid-2010, Prince Albert II firmly restarted the programme.

-According to Monaco's 2012 International Religious Freedom Report, Roman Catholics are Monaco's largest religious group, followed by Protestant Christians.
+According to the Monaco 2012 International Religious Freedom Report, Roman Catholics are Monaco's largest religious group, followed by Protestant Christians.

-In 2012, Monaco held the world's most expensive real estate market for the fourth year in a row, with prices at $58,300 per square metre.
+In 2012, Monaco had the world's most expensive real estate market, with prices at $58,300 per square metre.

 The Monte Carlo Rally returned to the WRC calendar in 2012 and has been held annually since.